ewancoder/ewancoder.github.io/content/dev/concurrency/thread-pool/thread-pool.md

 }
 ```

-If you run this, you'll see that nothing gets printed into the console and program instantly exits.
+If we run this, we'll see that nothing gets printed into the console and program instantly exits.
 This is because by default all threads on the thread pool are *background threads*.
 When the main application's thread exits, the application doesn't wait for all background threads to finish, it kills them all and stops the application.

-To fix this, let's add a single `Console.ReadLine();` statement to block the main thread until user presses Enter key:
+To fix this, let's add a single `Console.ReadLine();` statement to **block** the main thread until user presses Enter key:

 ```csharp
 ThreadPool.QueueUserWorkItem(Work);